 5.1 Resignation of Member

-Any member may resign from the Eau Claire Community Association by providing “appropriate notice” to a member of the executive.
+Any Member may resign from the Association by providing “appropriate notice” to a member of the Executive.
 No refunds for membership fees will be given for the remainder of the year's membership fees.
-The Members name shall immediately be removed from the Association's membership list.
+The Members name shall immediately be removed from the Association's Membership list.

 5.1.1 Deemed Withdrawal

-Any member who does not renew their membership prior to the new membership year shall not be entitled to any membership rights or privileges.
+Any Member who does not renew their membership in the new membership year shall not be entitled to any membership rights or privileges.

 5.2 Suspension of Member

-The Executive is empowered to suspend a member until the next regular scheduled meeting of the Board of Directors.
+The Executive is empowered to suspend a Member until the next regular scheduled meeting of the Board of Directors.
 The Board may suspend a Member for not more than six months for one or more of the following reasons:

-disrupting meetings or functions of the association
+disrupting meetings or functions of the Association

-if the conduct of the Member is injurious to the character, interest or good order of the association
+if the conduct of the Member is injurious to the character, interest or good order of the Association.

-failure to abide by bylaws, rules and regulations of the association.
+failure to abide by the Bylaws, rules and regulations of the Association.

 5.2.1 Notice of Suspension to Member